Pittsburgh Riverhounds SC records and results: U.S. Open Cup

-versus Major League Soccer
+Friendlies vs. MLS teams

 Frank B. Fuhrer International Friendly Series

 In summer 2013, the Riverhounds introduced the Frank B. Fuhrer International Friendly Series, an intended annual international friendly match pitting the Riverhounds against top clubs from around the world.
 The series was named after investor and local businessman Frank B. Fuhrer, who was also former owner of the Pittsburgh Spirit indoor soccer team.
 The first edition of the series was held on July 19, 2013 as the Riverhounds fell 1–4 against reigning FA Cup holders Wigan Athletic.
 Despite being announced as an annual event, only one match has been held.

 Keystone Derby Cup

 Although they had been rivals and competed against each other in previous seasons, the inaugural Keystone Derby was officially contested between the Riverhounds and Penn FC in 2015.
 Pittsburgh went on to win the cup in the first edition of the tournament with a head-to-head record of three wins and one loss.